SiliconLabs/wisun-br-linux/DBUS.md

 ### `Nodes` (`a(aya{sv})`)

 Returns an array of the nodes connected to the Wi-SUN network, with associated data.
 Each node is identified by its MAC address, and has a series of properties provided as key-value pairs.
-A D-Bus signal is emitted whenenever the routing graph is refreshed.
+A D-Bus signal is emitted whenever the routing graph is refreshed.

 - `ay`: EUI64
 - `a{sv}`: list of properties identified by a string, as described in the following table.
-Not all properties are guarantied to be present per node (ex: a node without parent has no `parent` field)
+Not all properties are guaranteed to be present per node (ex: a node without parent has no `parent` field)

 | Key              |Signature| Comment                                                                  |